system76/docs/_articles/install-minecraft.md

 ![Open Minecraft page](/images/minecraft/minecraftapppage.png)

 Now you will have installed Minecraft!
-Open Minecraft and log in with your username and password, tp start playing!
+Open Minecraft and log in with your username and password to start playing!
 ![Minecraft Installed](/images/minecraft/minecraftinstalled.png)